 PDC: As a disease connected with an overactive immune system, what are the symptoms of the disease?

 BHO: The symptoms vary from patient to patient.
 Some may have mild symptoms with just skin problems while others may have skin problems with life threatening internal organs involvement.
 Occasionally, there may not be skin problem but patient has internal organs affectations.

-While late symptoms include- thickened skin of the trunk, face, extremities; reduced oral aperture, area of dark and light skin; itching of the skin.
-Others are dryness of the skin, mouth and eyes; Finger ulcers or wounds and scar tissues in the lung, heart, stomach etc. The Kidney can also be affected which is called Scleroderma Renal Crisis.
+While late symptoms include- thickened skin of the trunk, face, extremities; Area of dark and light skin; itching of the skin; dryness of the skin, mouth and eyes; Finger ulcers or wounds and scar tissues in the lung, heart, stomach etc. The Kidney can also be affected which is called Scleroderma Renal Crisis.

 PDC: What are the causes of the disease?

-BHO: Causes of Scleroderma are not unknown but certain factors can increase the chance of having this condition for example: family history of autoimmune diseases, female sex, ethnicity and exposure to mineral oils, silica, some drugs, petroleum products and some chemicals.
+BHO: Causes of Scleroderma are not unknown but certain factors can increase the chance of having this condition for example: family history of autoimmune diseases and exposure to mineral oils, petroleum products and some chemicals.
 It also affects children but more common in adult than children.

 PDC: What are the various types of Scleroderma?

 BHO: Yes, there are two major types- Localised and Systemic Scleroderma.
 The localised type affects specific part of the skin but does not affect internal organs and it is more common in children while Systemic Scleroderma affects the skin and internal organs.
 It is also subdivided into two- Limited and Diffused based on distribution of the thickened skin and organ affected.